chesko256/SimplyKnock/readmes/SimplyKnock_readme.txt

 Simply Knock is smart enough to not display the Knock option inside dungeons with locked doors, or in other hostile areas where this option doesn't make sense.
 It also doesn't display the option when inside and trying to go outside.

+If you are sneaking, the lock pick screen will always be displayed instead.

 Settings
 --------------------
 * Base success chance of requests - The base chance of how often you will succeed in requesting to come inside, unmodified by Speechcraft skill.
 Speechcraft adds 0.5% chance per point of Speechcraft.
 Default: 50%.
 * Request failure timeout period - How long before you can try to request entry at a given location again after failure.
 Default: 24 hours.
 * Friends always allow entry - If enabled, friends will always allow you to enter.
 Default: Enabled.
+* Use Alternate Door Menu - Use an alternate menu when clicking on doors.
+This menu will never show the destination of the door (to ensure compatibility with mods like Address Unknown), but may be less compatible with other mods that override door activation than the normal door menu.
+Default: Disabled
 * Settings Profiles - This mod saves your settings to a profile by default, and are persistent across saves and new games.
 If you use mods like Campfire or Frostfall 3, you are probably familiar with this feature.

 Performance and Design